 The errors in the clustering measurements can be estimated in multiple ways \citep{Norberg_2009}.
 The eBOSS survey is far from complete, therefore the relatively small sky coverage and the irregular geometry (Figure \ref{sky}) may introduce some difficulties in calculating the covariance matrix from the resampling methods, such as jackknife and bootstrap \citep{CMASS_Martin}.
 We compute the covariance from 100 independent mock catalogs created from the quick particle mesh method (QPM; \citealt{QPM_White}).
 These mock catalogs have the same angular selection function and $n(z)$ as the data.
 They do not include fiber collisions or fiber allocation effects, so we increase the variance from the mocks by $1/F(\theta)$ at $\theta<62''$ to account for the larger shot noise in the data at small scales.
 In practice, we require an HOD model to make mock catalogs: we perform a `first-pass' HOD analysis on the data (see \S \ref{sec:data}) assuming constant fractional errors in $w_{p}(r_{p})$.
-The resulting HOD is used to populate the mock catalogs, which are then used to perform our final HOD analysis on the data.
+The resulting HOD is used to populate the mock catalogs, the output of this process is a mock with constant number density of galaxies, we then subsample them to match the observed $n(z)$, which are then used to perform our final HOD analysis on the data.
+This procedure is advantageous for a number of reasons: it is simple; this makes the clustering constant across the redshift range, meeting observations; the sample variance and shot noise on the $n(z)$ between different mock realizations can be properly modeled\footnote{Specifically, we subsample the mock galaxies such that the {\it mean} $n(z)$ of all mocks matches the observed $n(z)$, thus mock-to-mock variations in $n(z)$ are preserved.}.
+This method has been used in the LRG clustering analysis, e.g. \citealt{CMASS_Martin, Parejko_LOWZ}.
 The resulting correlation matrix for eBOSS+BOSS sample is presented in Figure \ref{cov}.
 The error bars of $w_{p}(r_{p})$ measurements in Figure \ref{wp_obs} are related to the diagonal elements of the covariance matrix.
 As expected, the $w_{p}(r_{p})$ data are highly correlated at $r_{p}\gtrsim2$ $h^{-1}$Mpc, where pairs of galaxies come from two distinct halos, while at smaller scales galaxy pairs reside in a single halo which is dominated by uncorrelated shot noise.